October 21, 2019

 Independent villas (kudils), good food at A/C dining hall, well organised housekeeping service, 24×7 medical assistance, A/C auditorium, gymnasium, prayer hall, makes this a great place to stay in.
 No tension for the seniors, as well as no worry for their children.
 The seniors are in an enclave where their health is looked after and their children don’t need not worry about them.
 The inmates are mostly in the age group of 60 and 80 and a few are above 80.
 In modern vana there are no wild animals to fear.
 Seniors from various walks of life live happily with an extended warranty of life.

-This blog post is by Serene Pelican (Puducherry) resident A. Ramasami.
+This blog post is by resident A Ramasami, resident of Serene Pelican by Columbia Pacific Communities.